Both Fish and Fowl: The Prose Poem

 with Anna Scotti

 In this generative eight-week workshop, we’ll discuss various prose poems, then write our own, in a warm and supportive environment conducive to creativity and artistic experimentation.
 We’ll refine and improve our work until each of us finishes the program with a minimum of two poems, ready to submit to journals for publication.
-Along the way, we’ll explore the work of modern masters including Ellen June Wright, Celia Woloch, Amorak Huey, Karen Volkman, and Gertrude Stein – as well as the grandpère of all prose poets, Charles Baudelaire – and will use their work as inspiration to create and revise our own poetry.
+Along the way, we’ll explore the work of modern masters including Amy Lowell, Amorak Huey, Richard Siken, Victoria Chang, and Vic Nogay, as well as course instructor Anna Scotti – and will use their work as inspiration to create and revise our own poetry.

-If you have previously taken Both Fish and Fowl (or Anna Scotti’s other prose poem course, Deep Waters) before, note that the materials and prompts have changed!
+If you have previously taken Both Fish and Fowl (or Anna Scotti’s other prose poem course, Deep Waters), note that the materials and prompts have been updated!

 In this workshop, we’ll define the prose poem as a short piece that has many of the characteristics of poetry – compactness, precision of diction, lyrical language, imagery, intensity of emotion, and perhaps even rhyme, meter, and repetition – but without the line breaks, or lineation, that make other poetic forms familiar.